Helperbird/website/src/pages/privacy.md

 ## Data Breach Plan

-In case of a data breach, we have a response plan in place that will be made public soon.
-If you would like to see it earlier, please email robert.gabriel@helperbird.com.
+Data breaches are the last thing we want, but we’re prepared for the worst.
+If such an event were to occur, we've got an action plan ready to deploy.
+Keen on learning more?
+It'll be public soon.
+If patience isn’t your virtue, drop a line at robert.gabriel@helperbird.com.

-All packages and server is updated every two weeks and regular checks.
+For the tech aficionados, we regularly update and inspect our packages and servers every two weeks.

 ## Contact Us

-If you have any questions about our privacy policy or how we handle your data, please email [robert.gabriel@helperbird.com](mailto:robert.gabriel@helperbird.com)
+Queries, feedback, or a simple hello — we're here for all of it.
+Drop us an email at [robert.gabriel@helperbird.com](mailto:robert.gabriel@helperbird.com).